qwang6/Leetcoder/BFS/README.md

 ### Shortest Path Between Single Source To Single Destination
 #### Pattern:
-Given one start state, find out the shortest path to another destination state There might be some constraints on the path, e.g. walls, limited words in a dictionary, dead ends, etc
+Given one start state, find out the shortest path to another destination state.
+There might be some constraints on the path, e.g. walls, limited words in a dictionary, dead ends, etc

 Within the shortest path, same state should be visited at most once, this requires maintain a visited array during traversing a path, should not release the state’ visited status (this is different than DFS backtracking where we must release the state)